GlavaNet/talos-k8s-cluster/README.md

 talosctl --nodes 192.168.99.100 version

 # Upgrade nodes one at a time
-# Get new schematic from factory.talos.dev with new version
 talosctl --nodes 192.168.99.101 upgrade \
   --image factory.talos.dev/installer/<schematic-id>:v1.11.6 \
   --preserve